Roshangedam/chat-app/README.md

 - Start all required services (MySQL, Zookeeper, Kafka, backend, frontend)
 - Set up the necessary networks and volumes

+### Docker Compose Configuration Details

+Our Docker Compose setup includes several optimizations for reliability:

+1. **Service Dependencies**: Services wait for their dependencies to be healthy before starting
+2. **Health Checks**: All services have appropriate health checks to verify they're running correctly
+3. **Network Configuration**: Simplified network setup that works in both local and cloud environments
+4. **Kafka Configuration**: Optimized Kafka settings to ensure reliable message delivery
+5. **Restart Policies**: All services use `unless-stopped` to automatically recover from failures
+6. **Environment Variables**: Sensible defaults with the ability to override via environment variables

+This configuration is designed to be robust in both development and production environments, with special attention to Kafka connectivity issues that can occur in cloud deployments.

 ### 4. Check container status

 ```bash